BSVogler/warmWaterConsumptionComputerVision/README.md

 # warmWaterConsumptionComputerVision

-This repo contains the source code to analyze a warm water counter.
+This repo contains the source code to analyze a warm water counter using python 3.
 Currently the OCR is returning bad results and the segmentation of the letters it not very robust.

 ## Recommended Hardware